Basketball Referee

 Can any set of circumstances in a school game besides a foul on a three point attempt result in an award of 3 free throws?
 I saw it in a HS game and did not understand what happened.
 Thanks.

-Asked by rodk over 8 years ago
+Asked by rodk almost 9 years ago

 How about a common foul after a dead ball technical?
 Or, a 2 shot free throw sequence where there is a violation by the defense on one of the free throws which is missed and awarded a do over?